CausalAILab/ListConditionalIndependencies/README.md

 # ListConditionalIndependencies
-Implementation of the algorithm for listing all conditional independencies implied by a causal model.
+Implementation of the algorithms for listing all conditional independencies implied by a causal model.

 ## How to install

 Please run the following commands to install the package:

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
-pip install -e .
+pip3 install -e .
 ```

-## How to run
+## How to run a listing algorithm

 To run some examples, try running the following command: